 You can rent this grizzly, true-life-inspired story on Vudu.

 5. Club Dread (2004)

 This list wouldn’t be complete without a quintessential slasher-in-paradise flick.

-A decadent all-inclusive tropical resort (Club Med, get it?) is beset by a machete-wielding serial killer straight out a spooky campfire legend, who seems hell bent on ruining everyone’s fun.
-Meanwhile the ragtag gang of goofy staff members desperately try to root out the culprit as they get picked off one by one in absurd and horrible ways.
+A decadent all-inclusive tropical resort (Club Med, get it?) is beset by a machete-wielding serial killer straight out of a spooky campfire legend, who seems hell-bent on ruining everyone’s fun.
+Meanwhile, the ragtag gang of goofy staff members desperately try to root out the culprit as they get picked off one by one in absurd and horrible ways.

 The humor is predictably juvenile.
 And the kills, while reasonably gory, are more lighthearted than terrifying (one victim gets gutted while dressed as a giant pear).